 For more detailed information, check out the: The Ultimate Peru Packing List.

 - Rubber boots (can be purchased for 25 soles in the market in Pucallpa or in Honoria.
 If you have hiking boots, they will also be fine)

-- SOCKS (to go with rubber boots, bring extra)
+- SOCKS (to go with the boots, bring extra)

 - Mosquito repellent.
 Check out this link for ideas for natural repellents.

-- Hydrocortisone cream (very effective on mosquito bites)
+- Hydrocortisone cream if desired (very effective on mosquito bites)

 - Personal First Aid kit

 - Water bottle and/or a personal filtration bottle (highly recommended) like Lifestraw or filtration device like Steripen.
 The community at Santuario drinks the water from the boiling river but it’s purity cannot be guaranteed.

 - Feminine hygeine products (if you’re a girl!)